-A Golden Globe winner as Most Promising Newcomer for her screen debut in Frank Tashlin’s 1959 romantic comedy “Say One For Me” – along with Tuesday Weld, Angie Dickinson and Janet Munro – actress Stella Stevens (b.
+A Golden Globe winner as Most Promising Newcomer for her screen debut in Frank Tashlin’s 1959 romantic comedy “Say One For Me”—along with Tuesday Weld, Angie Dickinson, and Janet Munro—actress Stella Stevens (b.
 1938) has always been one of the screen’s most prominent leading ladies of the 1960s and 1970s.
-With “The Nutty Professor” (1963) as a major highlight of her long career, the 78-year-old blonde kept on acting for many years in supporting roles and various genres, but to this day she’s still best remembered as one of the most delightful comediennes of her heyday.
-Beginning at 20th Century Fox, she soon moved to Paramount to appear in “Li’l Abner” (1959), and where she signed a five-year contract which marked the beginning of her screen career.
+With “The Nutty Professor” (1963) as a major highlight of her long career, the 78-year-old blonde kept on acting for many years in supporting roles and various genres.
+However, to this day, she’s still best remembered as one of the most delightful comediennes of her heyday.
+Beginning at 20th Century Fox, she soon moved to Paramount to appear in “Li’l Abner” (1959), where she signed a five-year contract which marked the beginning of her screen career.

 Melvin Frank’s “Li’l Abner” (1959) paved the way for her next films such as John Cassavetes’ “Too Late Blues” co-starring Bobby Darin, “Man-Trap” (both 1961) with Jeffrey Hunter and David Janssen, and then came “Girls!
 Girls!
 Girls!”
-(1962) with Elvis Presley – incidentally, all co-stars mentioned here all died prematurely – before she was cast to appear in “The Nutty Professor” (1963).
+(1962) with Elvis Presley—incidentally, all co-stars mentioned here died prematurely—before she was cast to appear in “The Nutty Professor” (1963).

 Was “Girls!
 Girls!
 Girls!” your first introduction to a major audience?
 Directed by screen veteran Norman Taurog and starring Elvis Presley while still at the peak of his popularity, I suppose it gave your career a boost?

-I wouldn’t say that, really.
-I didn’t want to do this film, but I was under contract to Hal Wallis to do one more film.
-Plus I was offered a movie with Montgomery Clift if I did this one, so that was the only reason for me to through with it.
+I wouldn’t say that.
+First, I didn’t want to do this film, but I was under contract to Hal Wallis to do one more film.
+Plus, I was offered a movie with Montgomery Clift if I did this one, so that was the only reason for me to go through with it.
 But it was a very bad experience for me.
 I didn’t want to do the movie, and I was treated pretty badly.
-Norman Taurog, a screen veteran as you say, he screamed his lungs out at me all the time, so it was a very embarrassing and humiliating time.
+Norman Taurog, a screen veteran, as you say, he screamed his lungs out at me all the time, so it was a very embarrassing and humiliating time.
 Fortunately for me, it was only six days’ work.

 What about Elvis Presley, did he support you in any way?

-Well, he was nice, he was someone you could talk to.
-Since I wasn’t too fond of the film myself, I asked him why he did these kind of movies.
+Well, he was nice; he was someone you could talk to.
+Since I wasn’t too fond of the film myself, I asked him why he did this kind of movies.
 He pondered and said, ‘Don’t knock success, Stella.’
-And the film with Montgomery Clift I was promised to do, that turned out to be “Too Late Blues” – with Bobby Darin [and directed by John Cassavetes].
+And the film with Montgomery Clift I was promised to do, that turned out to be “Too Late Blues”—with Bobby Darin [and directed by John Cassavetes].
 Bobby was a very fine actor, but as you can imagine, he was no Montgomery Clift.

-Absolutely, I was really convinced his working method served a purpose, and I hoped to work with him again – and with Gena Rowlands too [married to Cassavetes from 1954 until his death in 1989, she appeared in nine films directed by him].
+Absolutely, I was really convinced his working method served a purpose, and I hoped to work with him again—and with Gena Rowlands too [married to Cassavetes from 1954 until his death in 1989, she appeared in nine films directed by him].
 I almost begged him to make a movie where I could work with her, but it didn’t happen.
-But he knew where I was, he knew where and how to reach me, so I guess if he really wanted me in one of his other films, he simply would have picked up the phone and called me.
+But he knew where I was, he knew where and how to reach me, so I guess if he wanted me in one of his other films, he would have picked up the phone and call me.
 Maybe this adulation was only one-sided.
 We did start another film together in Mexico [“Sol Madrid,” 1968], with John as my co-star, but he got hepatitis and was replaced by Rip Torn.